How to Start a Taxi Business in Bulgaria: Step-by-Step Guide

 Registering Your Business

-Starting a taxi business in Bulgaria requires proper legal registration.
-Entrepreneurs can choose between different business structures, such as a sole proprietorship or a limited liability company (LLC).
-The registration process includes selecting a unique business name, registering with the Bulgarian Commercial Register, and obtaining a Unified Identification Code (UIC).
-Completing these steps ensures that your business is legally compliant and officially recognized.
+Starting a taxi business in Bulgaria requires proper legal business registration with the relevant Bulgarian authorities.
+Entrepreneurs can choose between different business structures, such as a sole proprietorship (ET) or a limited liability company (OOD/LLC), each carrying different tax and liability implications.
+The taxi company registration process includes selecting a unique business name, registering with the Bulgarian Commercial Register at the Registry Agency, and obtaining a Unified Identification Code (EIK/UIC).
+Additionally, VAT registration may be required once annual turnover exceeds the statutory threshold.
+Completing these steps ensures that your taxi business is legally compliant and officially recognized under Bulgarian commercial law.

 Taxi Licensing in Bulgaria

-To operate a taxi service, you must obtain a license from the local municipal authority.
-This process involves providing proof of business registration, submitting vehicle registration documents, and ensuring compliance with all safety and technical standards.
-Additionally, taxi drivers are required to hold a professional taxi driver’s license, which includes passing specific tests and medical examinations.
+To legally operate a taxi service in Bulgaria, you must obtain a taxi operator's permit from the local municipal authority in the city where your fleet will operate.
+This Bulgarian taxi licensing process involves providing proof of business registration, submitting vehicle registration documents and technical inspection certificates, and demonstrating compliance with all vehicle safety and technical standards as set out by the Road Transport Act.
+Additionally, all taxi drivers are required to hold a professional taxi driver's license (Category B with taxi permit), which includes passing psychomotor and medical fitness examinations.
+Failure to secure proper taxi licensing in Bulgaria can result in heavy fines and business suspension.

 Insurance Requirements

-Taxi businesses must carry mandatory insurance to protect passengers, drivers, and vehicles.
-Required coverage includes third-party liability insurance and passenger protection insurance.
-The cost of insurance varies depending on the vehicle type and coverage level.
-Investing in comprehensive insurance ensures financial security and minimizes risks associated with accidents or legal claims.
+All Bulgarian taxi businesses must carry mandatory commercial vehicle insurance to protect passengers, drivers, and third parties.
+Required coverage includes compulsory third-party liability insurance and comprehensive passenger accident insurance.
+The cost of taxi insurance in Bulgaria varies depending on vehicle type, engine displacement, driver history, and coverage level.
+Investing in comprehensive taxi insurance not only ensures financial security but also builds passenger trust a crucial differentiator in the competitive Bulgarian transport market.
+Some insurers also offer fleet-wide policies that reduce per-vehicle costs as your taxi company grows.

 3 Creating a Business Plan